Authorities identify 14-year-old boy mauled to death by dogs in Dighton

 The four dogs in the backyard were Dutch Shepherds and Belgian Malinois.

-The owner has been cooperating with investigators and foul play is not suspected.
+The owner of the property, Scott Dunmore, has been cooperating with investigators and foul play is not suspected.

 In a statement Friday, Bristol-Plymouth Regional Technical School Superintendent Alexandre Magalhaes confirmed that Hazel was enrolled in the Community Health program at Bristol-Plymouth Regional Technical School.